bredelings/MCON/mcon.rst

 "fields"
 ~~~~~~~~
-The "fields" attribute in the header line specifies the order of fields when translated to a table-based format such as CSV or TSV.
+The ``fields`` attribute in the header line specifies the order of fields when translated to a table-based format such as CSV or TSV.
 Any fields not mentioned in the "fields" attribute occur after all the mentioned fields.
 Such fields can occur in any order.